 Today, I am an inspirational writer and I have written three books.
 My elder son is studying as well as working.
 The stain of coffee that he splashed my elder son’s face with, in his fit of rage, is still visible on the walls of my former home.
-I do not know and do not wish to know where my husband and his family fled to after losing the case.
-I have my peace and my children are with me.
-They are safe and that is what is most important for me now.
+Will an abusive man ever change?
+I hope to never again be in a situation where I am faced with this question.

 (As Told To Mariya Salim)

 Someone may be an abuser due to multiple reasons.
 They may have aggressive mental health issues, suffer from a traumatic past, or be an alcoholic or drug user.
 Or there may be no reason other than them being terrible, inhumane people.
 Even if there is an explanation behind their abusive tendencies, know that the explanations do not excuse their behavior.